Yvette McGee Brown: Awards

 Brown was inducted into the Ohio Women's Hall of Fame in 2008.
 In 2014, she was inducted into the Central Ohio Business Hall of Fame.
 She has been honored for her community service with many awards.
 Most notably, she has won the Public Service Award from Ohio University; The Medal of Merit Alumni Award from Ohio University; the Distinguished Service Award from The Ohio State University; the William Oxley Thompson Alumni Award for Distinguished Achievement Award from The Ohio State University Alumni Association; the Champion of Children Award; and the YWCA Woman of Achievement Award.

 Personal life

 Yvette McGee Brown was born in urban Columbus to a single teenage mother.
 Yvette was raised by her mother and a grandmother, and the importance of education was stressed to her as she grew up.
 She was a first-generation college graduate.
 She is a Baptist.

-She is married to Anthony Brown.
-They have three children.
+She is married to Anthony Brown, retired special-education teacher.
+They have three children, and two grandchildren.
 During Brown's campaign for lieutenant governor of Ohio, she referred to her grandmother, who advised her to "Go run, tell that!", when others were talking about her.
 She told voters to "go run" and "tell" others about the facts of the Strickland-Brown 2010 governor-lieutenant governor campaign.